Workflows

 - Create a branch:

-- Make changes and commit:
+git checkout -b feature/new-feature - Make changes and commit:

-,git commit -m "Add new feature"
+git add .,git commit -m "Add new feature" - Push to GitHub:

-- Create a Pull Request: On GitHub, create a pull request to merge your branch into
+git push origin feature/new-feature - Create a Pull Request: On GitHub, create a pull request to merge your branch into

-. - Review and Merge: Reviewers provide feedback, and the pull request is merged into
+main. - Review and Merge: Reviewers provide feedback, and the pull request is merged into

-once approved.
+mainonce approved.

 Best Practices